matthoffner/es-react-pwa/README.md

 ### progressive web app (workbox)

-workbox is configured to be run before each commit to generate the caching configuration and whatever else you want to configure a pwa for.
+workbox is configured to be run during build to generate the caching configuration.

 intialization: